 Identifying and supporting you to return and to participate in meaningful and valued activities.

-I use a range of research-based interventions which can help you feel more in control of symptoms.
+I use a range of research-based interventions.

 Fatigue / low energy levels: I look at how fatigue impacts on what you do and what you would like to do.
 I will provide information and suggest strategies in order to best utilise your energy.
 This includes (but is not limited to) ideas for prioritising tasks, pacing activities, building rest breaks into your day.
 I will also consider adapting activities, and possibly ideas for equipment or changing your environment in order to reduce the amount of energy you needed to complete a task.